mlevit/aws-auto-cleanup/README.md

 To deploy this Auto Cleanup to your AWS account, follow the below steps:

 1. Install Serverless `npm install serverless -g`
 2. Install AWS CLI `pip3 install awscli --upgrade --user`
 3. Clone this repository `git clone https://github.com/servian/aws-auto-cleanup`
 4. Configure AWS CLI following the instruction at [Quickly Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration).
 Ensure the user you're configuring has the appropriate IAM permissions to create Lambda Functions, S3 Buckets, IAM Roles, and CloudFormation Stacks.
 It is best for administrators to deploy Auto Cleanup.
 5. If you've configure the AWS CLI using a profile, open the `serverless.yml` file and modify the `provider > profile` attribute to match your profile name.
+6. Change the custom `company` attribute within the `serverless.yml` file to your company name in order to prevent S3 Bucket name collision

-6. Change into the Auto Cleanup directory `cd aws-auto-cleanup`
+7. Change into the Auto Cleanup directory `cd aws-auto-cleanup`

-7. Deploy Auto Cleanup `serverless deploy`
+8. Deploy Auto Cleanup `serverless deploy`

-8. Invoke Auto Cleanup for the first time `serverless invoke -f AutoCleanup`
+9. Invoke Auto Cleanup for the first time `serverless invoke -f AutoCleanup`

-9. Check Auto Cleanup logs `serverless logs -f AutoCleanup`
+10. Check Auto Cleanup logs `serverless logs -f AutoCleanup`

 ### Removing